NVIDIA/spark-rapids/docs/compatibility.md

 When writing `spark.sql.legacy.parquet.datetimeRebaseModeInWrite` is currently ignored as described [here](https://github.com/NVIDIA/spark-rapids/issues/144).

-Apache Spark 3.0 defaults to writing Parquet timestamps in the deprecated INT96 format.
-The plugin does not support writing timestamps in the INT96 format, so by default writing timestamp columns to Parquet will not be GPU-accelerated.
-If the INT96 timestamp format is not required for compatibility with other tools then set `spark.sql.parquet.outputTimestampType` to `TIMESTAMP_MICROS`.

 The plugin supports reading `uncompressed`, `snappy` and `gzip` Parquet files and writing `uncompressed` and `snappy` Parquet files.
 At this point, the plugin does not have the ability to fall back to the CPU when reading an unsupported compression format, and will error out